 - Separate sections using the folder dividers (stock #SMD-35600 or comparable), and tab as designated in the request/provide case file format documents;

-- File each section in chronological order with the most recent dates on top;
+- File each section in chronological order with the most recent dates on top; and

 - Maintain client privileged information in a separate section within the legal area of the request/provide case so it may be removed when authorized individuals outside DPP are reviewing the case.